krmohammed/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Task 1: Inherits from a list and prints the list sorted in ascending order.
 - Task 2: Checks if an object is an instance of a specified class.
 - Task 3: Checks if an object is an instance of, or inherits from, a specified class.
+- Task 4: Checks if an object is an instance of a class that inherited (directly or indirectly) from the specified class.

 ## Prerequisites